The Queen Who Crowns: Special appearances

+Wongyeong and Taejong’s son, the fourth king of Joseon.

 Production

 Development

 Director Kim Sang-ho, who worked on the dramas Couple or Trouble (2006), Arang and the Magistrate (2012), Avengers Social Club (2017), and Money Game (2020), confirmed to direct the series, and writer Lee Young-mi, who wrote Money Game, wrote the screenplay.
 It is produced by Studio Dragon and JS Pictures.

 Casting

 tvN and TVING announced on October 26, 2023, that they had confirmed the production of the historical drama The Queen Who Crowns and cast Cha Joo-young in the role of Queen Wongyeong and Lee Hyun-wook in the role of Lee Bang-won.

 Filming

 The series had finished all its filming in June 2024.

 Music

 The OST singer lineup, which includes Sohyang, Yoo Da-bin, Lim Han-byul, and Jukjae, was unveiled by Vlending on December 27, 2024.

 Release

 Originally, The Queen Who Crowns was scheduled to air on tvN and TVING in the second half of 2024, but it was postponed.
 On October 7, 2024, it was reported that the series was scheduled to premiere in January 2025, every Monday and Tuesday.
 The series was confirmed to premiere on January 6, 2025, and was pre-released on TVING at 14:00 (KST), and premiered on tvN at 20:50 (KST).
 The series also streams on Viki.